 - What’s the real purpose of inquiry-based learning and why does it matter?

-There are many misunderstandings and misconceptions about inquiry and how inquiry differs from direct instruction that have created unnecessary barriers of entry for many teachers.
+There are many misunderstandings and misconceptions about inquiry and how inquiry differs from direct instruction that has created unnecessary barriers of entry for many teachers.
 Below I’ll unpack for you a unit of inquiry and highlight all the elements and functional features of inquiry-based learning so that finally it will make sense.

-Components of Inquiry-based Learning
+Components of Inquiry-Based Learning

 The unit I’m sharing with you is called “Lead On” and is for Year 6 (Grade 6) level.
 It’s one of the premium units available for you to access and use instantly in your classroom through the Wabisabi app.
-You can sign up for the app and access this unit for free.

 The Global Concept is referred to by different names in different curricula.
 In IB schools (International Baccalaureate) it’s the “Global Context.”
 In British Columbia, it’s the “Big Idea.”
 It’s all the same thing; the overarching concept that is being explored or better understood through inquiry and reflection.
 For this unit, it is “Integrity/Social Justice.”

 One of the criticisms I hear most often about inquiry learning is that there is a lot of curriculum to get through and most teachers don’t have time for it.
 Nothing could be further from the truth.
 In the schools I work with, I find we churn through the curriculum so fast and collect so much rich evidence that we are miles ahead of where other schools are.